andrew/ultimate-awesome/README.md

 - [awesome-gedcom](https://github.com/todrobbins/awesome-gedcom) - GEDCOM utilities that will ease the pain.
 - [awesome-ui-agents](https://github.com/opendilab/awesome-ui-agents) - A curated list of of awesome UI agents resources, encompassing Web, App, OS, and beyond (continually updated).
 - [awesome-search-engine-optimization](https://github.com/thospfuller/awesome-search-engine-optimization) - A curated list of backlink, social signal opportunities, link building strategies and tactics, along with educational opportunities to help improve search engine results and ranking.
-- [awesome-claude-skills](https://github.com/voltagent/awesome-claude-skills) - The awesome collection of Claude Skills and resources.
 - [Awesome-Few-Shot-Class-Incremental-Learning](https://github.com/LAMDA-CL/Awesome-Few-Shot-Class-Incremental-Learning) - Awesome Few-Shot Class-Incremental Learning.
 - [awesome-web3-projects](https://github.com/Shubham0850/awesome-web3-projects) - A handpicked collection of inspiring Web3 projects for learning and exploration.
 - [awesome-video-object-detection](https://github.com/zhanghengdev/awesome-video-object-detection) - This is a list of awesome articles about object detection from video.